 |6- The President will reply by email with a final decision with respect to the appeal.
 The President’s decision is final unless the appeal affects the UoR award.
 In this case, the students will have the right to go through the UoR appeal system.||Within 3 business days|

-*Time Frame: Depending on the complexity of the issue and staff availability to respond, the response times from University personnel may vary.
-All efforts will be made to resolve general grievances within 21 days of notification from student.
+*Time Frame: depending on the complexity of the issue and staff availability to respond, the response times from University personnel may vary.
+All efforts will be made to resolve general grievances within 21 days of notification from the student.

 Exception Processing for General Grievances

-If the grievance involves the Campus Director or the Provost then the student shall appeal directly with the University CEO either in person or by email.
+If the grievance involves the Campus Director or the Provost then the student shall appeal directly with the University President either in person or by email.

 It is the policy of Schiller International University to provide an appropriate grievance policy and procedures to every student.
 Every campus has an Academic Committee to deal with grievances and questions of misconduct in the academic area and a Rules Committee to deal with grievance questions of misconduct in the social area.

 Both Committees provide the student with a procedural due process.
 This includes adequate notice of the charges against him/her; the right to present his/her case and any supporting evidence; and an impartial decision by the respective committee.
 In the event that the remedy imposed by the respective committee is exclusion from the University, the student has the right to present his/her case personally to the University Provost, who may confirm the decision of the committee or return the case to the committee for further consideration.